hculpan/t64extract/README.md

 	On Mac/Linux: ./gradlew build
 	On Windows:   gradlew build

+There are some jar dependencies, so you will need a connection to the Internet, but otherwise they should be downloaded for you.

 To build the redistributable:
 	On Mac/Linux: ./gradlew distZip
 	On Windows:   gradlew distZip

-There are some jar dependencies, so you will need a connection to the Internet, but otherwise they should be downloaded for you.
+You can find the zip file in build/distributions.
+Inside the zip will be the application jar, the lib jars, and a shell script and bat file to launch the application.